axone-protocol/docs/docs/whitepaper/data-spaces.md

 A Data Space is highly customizable to allow its members to create a space of sharing designed exactly as they need.

-Added by the features of the OKP4 ecosystem, the customized Data Space’s governance brings confidence and also widens the scope of possibilities to innovate with economic models to align participants’ interest.
+Added by the features of the OKP4 Ecosystem, the customized Data Space’s governance brings confidence and also widens the scope of possibilities to innovate with economic models to align participants’ interest.

 In a Data Space, datasets and algorithms are not stored centrally but at source and are therefore only shared (via semantic interoperability) when necessary.
 Several Data Spaces can have participants, data and algorithms in common and are in fact overlapping.
 We call Dataverse the endless combination of interoperable Data Spaces where participants, assets and resources can interact freely.